Oven Braised Snapper with Puttanesca

 Red Snapper

-Red snapper is a popular fish often found on restaurants menus.
-The Red snapper live in waters all around the world but are commonly found in the Caribbean, Gulf of Mexico, and along the Atlantic Coast.
+Red snapper is a popular fish often found on restaurant menus.
+The Red snapper lives in waters all around the world but is commonly found in the Caribbean, the Gulf of Mexico, and along the Atlantic Coast.
 Taste-wise, snapper is a mild, slightly sweet fish with a subtle nutty taste.
 Considered a light white fish, its meat is lean and moist with a firm texture, making it a versatile ingredient in recipes.
 And in case you’re curious, snapper is not a “fishy” fish compared to many other fish varieties, making them ideal for kids and people who prefer mild fish.

 Red snapper is one of the most popular white fish in the world.
 The name “red snapper” is sometimes used to refer to similar, but less desirable fish, like the West Coast rockfish.
-But according to the FDA, the labeling or sale of any fish other than Lutjanus campechanus (red snapper’s scientific name) as “red snapper” is considered a misbranding and is in violation of the Federal Food, Drug, and Cosmetic Act.
+However according to the FDA, the labeling or sale of any fish other than Lutjanus campechanus (red snapper’s scientific name) as “red snapper” is considered a misbranding and violates the Federal Food, Drug, and Cosmetic Act.

 braised snapper with Puttanesca